 After your attorney helps you make a claim against a liable party, they’ll help you collect possible damages:

-You may be entitled to economic damages in order to recover financial losses involving damaged property (your bike), lost wages as a result of your injuries, and medical bills.
+You may be entitled to economic damages in order to recover financial losses involving damaged property (your bike), lost wages as a result of bicycle accident injuries, and medical bills.

 Bicycle Accident Facts And Statistics